-Bioavailability refers to the amount of the nutrient that your body is able to absorb.
+Bioavailability refers to the amount of nutrients that your body is able to absorb.
 There are many different forms of nutrients and some are much easier to absorb than others.

-For example, magnesium is available a lot of different forms, like magnesium chloride, sulphate, bisglycinate, taurate, or citrate.
+For example, magnesium is available in many different forms, like magnesium chloride, sulphate, bisglycinate, taurate, or citrate.
 Some of these are easier to absorb but they can also have different benefits.
 So it’s worth doing your research or working with a health professional to find the right form for you.

 Consider the cost

 Supplements can be really expensive — so look for a price that works for you and, if needed, a price you can afford long-term.
 There can be a trade-off between the cost and quality of the supplement, so you need to get the balance right.